alexyy802/Texus/docs/index.rst

-.. discord.py documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
+.. texus documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to discord.py
+Welcome to texus
 ===========================

 .. image:: /images/snake.svg